civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 11

-    The Minister may enter into an agreement with the government of any province, **or an Indigenous governing body**, for the purpose of obtaining information in connection with the administration or enforcement of this Act or the regulations and of furnishing to that government, **or Indigenous governing body**, under prescribed conditions, any information obtained by or on behalf of the Minister in the course of the administration or enforcement of this Act or the regulations, if the Minister is satisfied that the information to be furnished to that government, **or Indigenous governing body**, under the agreement is to be used for the purpose of the administration of a social program, income assistance program or health insurance program in the province **or of the Indigenous governing body**.
+    The Minister may enter into an agreement with the government of any province, or an Indigenous governing body, for the purpose of obtaining information in connection with the administration or enforcement of this Act or the regulations and of furnishing to that government, or Indigenous governing body, under prescribed conditions, any information obtained by or on behalf of the Minister in the course of the administration or enforcement of this Act or the regulations, if the Minister is satisfied that the information to be furnished to that government, or Indigenous governing body, under the agreement is to be used for the purpose of the administration of a social program, income assistance program or health insurance program in the province or of the Indigenous governing body.

   **(2)** Subsection (1) is deemed to have come into force on January 1, 2020.